 For example, a decrease in the noncustodial parent's income would be a reason for him or her to request child support payments be lowered.
 A decrease in the custodial parent's income could warrant an increase in child support from the noncustodial parent.

 A modification could also be requested if there is a significant increase in the cost of childcare or other expenses, like school tuition or extracurricular activities the child is involved in.
 Along these lines, there could also be a request for modification if the cost of the child’s health insurance changes dramatically.

 A new job, which requires a parent to relocate, is also grounds for a modification.
 This could alter visitation or result in the child moving to another state, if the custodial parent is the one with the new job offer.

 All of these changes can warrant a petition to the MA Probate and Family Court for a modification.
 The outcome of a request for modification is never certain, and it is always best to consult a lawyer for guidance when pursuing these actions.
-DiBella Law Offices, P.C., has been working with Boston parents for over a decade.
+DiBella Law Offices, P.C., has been working with Boston parents for nearly two decades.
 We always offer a free consultation, so call (617) 870-0907 anytime.
 We will help you understand your rights as a parent, and guide you through any process that can assist you in better providing for your child.